khulnasoft/AiKit/docs/overview/motivation/why_unify.rst

 #.
 In total, 100s of hours are spent on: developing each spin-off codebase, testing the code, discussing the errors, and iterating to try and address them.
    This is all for the sake of re-implementing a single project in multiple frameworks.

-With Ivy, this process becomes:
+With Aikit, this process becomes:

 #.
 With one line, convert the code directly to your framework with a computation graph guaranteed to be identical to the original.